 American-style India pale ales are perceived to have medium-high to intense hop bitterness, flavor and aroma with medium-high alcohol content.
-The style is further characterized by fruity, floral and citrus-like American-variety hop character.
-Note that fruity, floral and citrus-like American-variety hop character is the perceived end, but may be a result of the skillful use of hops of other national origins.
+The style is further characterized by floral, fruity, citrus-like, piney, resinous, or sulfur-like American-variety hop character.
+Note that one or more of these American-variety hop characters is the perceived end, but the hop characters may be a result of the skillful use of hops of other national origins.
 The use of water with high mineral content results in a crisp, dry beer.
 This pale gold to deep copper-colored ale has a full, flowery hop aroma and may have a strong hop flavor (in addition to the perception of hop bitterness).
 India pale ales possess medium maltiness which contributes to a medium body.
 Fruity-ester flavors and aromas are moderate to very strong.
 Diacetyl can be absent or may be perceived at very low levels.
 Chill and/or hop haze is allowable at cold temperatures.
 (English and citrus-like American hops are considered enough of a distinction justifying separate American-style IPA and English-style IPA categories or subcategories.
-Hops of other origins may be used for bitterness or approximating traditional American or English
+Hops of other origins may be used for bitterness or approximating traditional American or English character.
+See English-style India Pale Ale